Get the offical binary, available on Windows, MacOS, and x86_64 Linux.

 First, download and install Python

-If you are installing on Windows, make sure "Add Python 3.14 to PATH" is checked.
+If you are installing on Windows, make sure "Add Python 3.x to PATH" is checked.

 Once that's done, you should have pip on your PATH.
-That means when you run pip3 on your console, you should get a list of commands and not command not found.
+That means when you run pip on your console, you should get a list of commands and not command not found.
 If you don't have pip on your PATH, try reinstalling Python.

 Then run: